martiningram/bbs_bird_mistnet_split/README.md

 Please note: The dataset fetched here is proprietary.
 Please make sure to read the terms of use [here](https://www.pwrc.usgs.gov/bbs/rawdata/).

-The code downloads the BBS data, use David Harris's (modified) scripts to split them into training and test sets, and saves the results as csvs into the subfolder `csv_bird_data`.
+The code downloads the BBS data, uses David Harris's (modified) scripts to split them into training and test sets, and saves the results as csvs into the subfolder `csv_bird_data`.